mrazomej/phd/docs/src/chapter_04/section_12_properties.md

-![**Dependence of leakiness, saturation, and dynamic range on the operator binding energy and repressor copy number.** Increasing repressor copy number or decreasing the repressor-operator binding energy suppresses gene expression and decreases both the leakiness and saturation.
+![**Dependence of leakiness, saturation, and dynamic range on the operator binding energy and repressor copy number.** Increasing repressor copy number or decreasing the repressor-operator binding energy suppresses gene expression and decreases the leakiness and saturation.
 The dynamic range retains its shape but shifts right as the repressor copy number increases.
 The peak in the dynamic range can be understood by considering the two extremes for $\Delta
 \varepsilon_{RA}$: for small repressor-operator binding energies, the leakiness is small, but the saturation increases with $\Delta \varepsilon_{RA}$; for large